ng-alain/delon/packages/schematics/docs/getting-started.en-US.md

 ## How to upgrade

-Suggest Start or Watch [source code](https://github.com/ng-alain/ng-alain) repository to help you better understand change log.
+Suggest Star or Watch [source code](https://github.com/ng-alain/ng-alain) repository to help you better understand change log.

 please refer to [upgrade](/docs/upgrade).